akhilgonde/Pepper-Fry-Clone/README.md

 6. Rupesh

 # info :
-In this blog, I am going to tell how I and my team members cloned this Pepperfry website in 6 days.

 Firstly let’s know about Pepperfry.
 It is an Indian online marketplace for furniture and home décor.
 The company was formed by Ex-eBay executives Ambareesh Murty and Ashish Shah.
 They started Pepperfry in Mumbai in 2012.
 The company is headquartered in Mumbai, Maharashtra, and operates as a subsidiary of Trendsutra Platform Services Private Limited.

 # Challenges :